 Nonprofit donors prefer their donations to go directly to your mission rather than overhead expenses.

-It’s important to strike a balance between cutting overhead as to not waste money, but also spending enough to grow your nonprofit.
+It’s important to strike a balance between cutting overhead to not waste money, and spending enough to grow your nonprofit.

 In order to best communicate this, don’t rely entirely on your nonprofit to communicate your expenses.
 Your annual report communicates more specific uses for your expenses and displays the impact, an element your 990 is missing.

 The annual report, when used correctly, will be a better indication of your nonprofit’s overhead expenses than your 990 because you can provide an explanation for the investment and show impact.
 This can help improve transparency and convert more prospects to annual donors.